MarlonPlease/Cereal-Data-Analysis/README.md

 Introduction to Data Science Project
 Using this dataset: https://www.kaggle.com/datasets/crawford/80-cereals

+The repo contains the Python notebook along with the final submited PDF with out findings.

 Question
 Is the rating of cereal brands affected by factors such as shelf placement, sugar content, and number of calories per serving?